burglabs/knowledge-xlab/_notes/welcome.md

+---
+aliases:
+tags:
+---

 # XLab Knowledge Base
 Hi there, welcome and nice to have you here! 👋

-This knowledge base primarily focuses on information we accumulate during our research and teaching activies at [XLab](xlab.md).
-Our main topics are [AI](MOC-AI) and [Robotics](MOC-Robotics) in the contexts of art, design and architecture, however we expand into anything related, e.g. digital culture, digital tools, making and fabrication…
+This knowledge base primarily focuses on information we accumulate during our research and teaching activies at [[XLab]].
+Our main topics are [[MOC AI|Artifical Intelligence]] and [[MOC Robotics|Robotics]] in the contexts of art, design and architecture, however we expand into anything related, e.g. digital culture, digital tools, making and fabrication…

 Obviously this is an every-growing and never-finished project and we are always looking for help.
-If you have expertise you would like to share, please check the [Readme](Readme.md) on how to contribute!
+If you have expertise you would like to share, please check the [[Readme]] on how to contribute!

 ## Starting points aka.
 MOC
 Since a growing network of knowledge can never be put into a linear structure in the long term, we do not even try to provide a navigation  that will take you to every corner of this knowledge base.